PromptQuorumPromptQuorum

 Who first coined the term "prompt engineering"?

 The exact origin is debated.
 The term appeared in research contexts as early as 2021 and gained wider use through 2022.
 Richard Socher is mentioned in some commentary as having helped frame the concept publicly, though no single person is credited with inventing it.
-The Wikipedia article on prompt engineering Prompt Engineering – Wikipedia provides a balanced overview of the competing claims.

 Why did prompt engineering explode in popularity after ChatGPT?